 As an expat working here in South Korea (since 2013), I can say that I am no stranger to homesickness.
 I am so familiar with this emotional experience.
 I know how it feels to be hundreds to thousands of miles away from the comfort of home and the warm embrace and assuring presence of friends and loved ones.
 I know how discomforting it is to be in an unfamiliar territory where almost everything is different from what one was accustomed to.
 The current pandemic added another dimension to that discomfort.
-Just imagine how it feels when the only places you can visit are the four corners of your apartment because you either fear getting infected by the COVID-19 or your to heed the advice of authorities to stay home.
+Just imagine how it feels when the only places you can visit are the four corners of your apartment because you either fear getting infected by the COVID-19 or you have to heed the advice of authorities to stay home.

 There are people claiming to have never experienced homesickness.
 Well, good for them.

 What about me?

 I waged a battle against this emotional discomfort during my first weeks here in South Korea.
 I thought that mentally preparing for a departure from my comfort zone would be enough to help me overcome whatever challenges that await me in this country – including homesickness.

 While waiting for the day I would fly to this country, I tried to prepare for it mentally by accepting that I would not be with my family for only God knows how long and that my wife who lovingly treats me like a king when I am home wouldn’t be there to hug and kiss me when I am down, to take care of me when I get sick, to cook my favorite dishes, and what have you.
 I thought that somehow I could also prepare emotionally for a life away from my country and my family by simply accepting that it would soon be my reality.
 I was wrong.
 It’s easier said than done.